kyungjae-lee/engineers-notebook/c-programming/const-type-qualifier.md

 *ptr = 50;		/* OK */
 ```

-`const` does not mean that the value will never change.
+`const` does NOT mean that the value will never change.
 It is just a programming safety feature to prevent the programmer from modifying the value in a certain way.